MonashMath/SCI1022/Unix-CLI.md

  Explore how the prompt changes as you change the directory with the `cd` command.
 Infer which information the prompt is showing right before the `$` character.
 ----

 Recall from [Section 1.3.1](#131-directory-structure), that a file or directory can be uniquely identified by its absolute path.
-However, the Unix command-line accepts an alternative way of referring to the location of a file or directory within the file system tree using the so-called **relative paths**.
+However, the Unix command-line accepts an alternative way of referring to the location of a file or directory within the file system tree using so-called **relative paths**.
 A relative path is one that does not start at the root `/` folder.
 For example, `perl5/5.26/x86_64-cygwin-threads` or `Documents/lu.m` are relative paths.
 If relative paths do not start from the root directory, then, where do they start? *From the current working directory.*

 ----
 > *__Exercise 22:__*
  Change the current work directory to your home directory.
 Type the `ls -l bin/file` command.
 What do you get on screen?
 Why?
-Repeat the same operation with the root directory and answer the same questions.
+Repeat the same operation with the root directory and compare to the previous results.
 ----

 There are a pair of special ways of navigating across the file system that are worth mentioning.
 The first is changing to the **parent** directory of the current working directory, which is denoted as `..` (two dots):